-Historic Preservation
+•Historic Preservation

 Continued renovations are expected to be completed on the Terramar House.
-Improvements include full replacement of the building's roof to be reminiscent of the Mediterranean style roofing, as originally done by Mr. Birch.
+Improvements include full replacement of the building's roof to match the Mediterranean architectural style, as originally designed by Mr. Birch.
 New gutters, downspouts and installation of hurricane impact resistant windows.
 As well, new plumbing repairs throughout.
 Currently, park administrative offices occupy the second floor of the Terramar House.
 In the future staff will reevaluate the use of office space within existing park facilities.